 (Amounts expressed in Turkish Lira ("TRY"), unless otherwise indicated.)

-18. MARKETING, SELLING AND DISTRIBUTION EXPENSES, GENERAL ADMINISTRATIVE EXPENSES b) General administrative expenses:
+18. MARKETING, SELLING AND DISTRIBUTION EXPENSES, GENERAL ADMINISTRATIVE EXPENSES a) Marketing, selling and distribution expenses:

 The details of marketing, selling and distribution expenses of the Company for the periods 1 January - 31 December 2021 and 2020 are as follows: